intershop/intershop-pwa/docs/concepts/hybrid-approach.md

 ### ICM

-The ICM needs to be set up like a normal ICM development environment
+The ICM needs to be set up like a regular ICM development environment.

-Special configuration for the ports should be done in the `environment.properties` (only the `webserverHttpsPort` is really relevant for our `SecureAccessOnly` deployment).
+Special configuration for the ports should be done in the `environment.properties` (only the `webserverHttpsPort` is really relevant for our `SecureAccessOnly` deployment):

 ```
 webserverPort = 7080
 webserverHttpsPort = 7443
 ```

-The `server/share/system/config/cluster/appserver.properties` needs to contain
+The `server/share/system/config/cluster/appserver.properties` needs to contain:

 ```
 intershop.WebServerURL=http://hybrid.local